Tesla's Elon Musk promises radically better electric car batteries at half the cost | Headlines

 Tesla's Elon Musk promises radically better electric car batteries at half the cost

 Tesla Inc CEO Elon Musk described a new generation of electric vehicle batteries that will be more powerful, longer lasting and half as expensive than the company's current cells at Tesla's "Battery Day" on Tuesday.
-Tesla's new larger cylindrical cells, called 4680, will provide five times more energy, six times more power and 16% greater driving range, Musk said.
+Tesla's new larger cylindrical cells, called 4680, will provide five times more energy, six times more power and 16% greater driving range, Musk said, adding that full production is about three years away.

+"We do not have an affordable car.
+That's something we will have in the future.
+But we've got to get the cost of batteries down," Musk said.
+To help reduce cost, Musk said Tesla planned to recycle battery cells at its Nevada "gigafactory," while reducing cobalt -- one of the most expensive battery materials -- to virtually zero.
+It also plans to manufacture its own battery cells at several highly automated factories around the world.

 - READ MORE ON: